danilobellini/pytest-doctest-custom/README.rst

 the Python version (e.g. empty set as ``"set()"`` in Python 2.6 and 3 but as ``set([])`` in Python 2.7, single item set as ``{item}`` in Python 3 but as ``set([item])`` in Python 2).
-On the other hand, this is a Python standard library, there's no extra requirement for tests, and behaves in PyPy as it does in CPython.
+On the other hand, this is a Python standard library, there's no extra requirement for tests, and behaves in PyPy and Jython as it does in CPython.

 Installing